RU

 • Protective — prevents pathogenic microorganisms from entering the tooth, affecting the dentin beneath the enamel layer, or penetrating into the root canals.

 Fillings are especially common in the treatment of caries and pulpitis.
-They are also used:
+They are also applied for:

-• To fill a defect caused by traumatic impact, such as a chip or crack;
+• restoring a defect caused by traumatic impact, such as a chip or crack;

-All types of fillings used in dentistry can be divided into two groups:
+All types of dental fillings used in dentistry can be divided into two groups:

 • Temporary fillings;